WyriHaximus/Ratchet/README.md

 CakePHP plugin wrapping Ratchet

+## Current status ##

+Currently I'm rewriting this plugin for CakePHP v3.

 ## What is Ratchet ##

 Ratchet for CakePHP brings [the Ratchet websocket](http://socketo.me/) package to CakePHP.
 Websockets allow you to utilize near-real-time communication between your application and it's visitors.
 For example notifying a page the associated record in the database has been updated using the [Pushable behaviour](http://wyrihaximus.net/projects/cakephp/ratchet/documentation/model-push.html).